UN envoy expects Yemen cease-fire agreement very soon

-UNITED NATIONS (AP) — The U.N. special envoy for Yemen said Thursday the threat of the new coronavirus has galvanized peace efforts and that he expects the country’s warring sides to agree on a lasting cease-fire and peace talks “in the immediate future.”
+UNITED NATIONS (AP) — The U.N. special envoy for Yemen said Thursday that the threat of the new coronavirus has galvanized peace efforts and he expects the country’s warring sides to agree on a lasting cease-fire and peace talks “in the immediate future.”

-Martin Griffiths told the U.N.
+The envoy, Martin Griffiths, told the U.N.
 Security Council that talks with Yemen’s internationally recognized government, which is backed by a Saudi-led coalition, and the Iran-backed Shiite rebels known as Houthis “are making very good progress.”

 “I believe we are moving towards a consensus over the proposals, particularly on the principle of a nation-wide ceasefire,” the envoy said.
 “And we are redoubling our efforts to bridge the outstanding differences between the parties, before we convene them at a meeting where agreements will be tabled, confirmed, I hope, and published.”